-Operational considerations for service accounts and network tags are:
+Following are operational considerations for service accounts and network tags:

 Changing a service account for an instance requires stopping and restarting it.
 Adding or removing tags can be done while the instance is running.

 There are a maximum number of target service accounts, source service accounts, target network tags, and source network tags that can be specified for firewall rules.
-Refer to VPC Resource Quotas for details.
+For more information, see VPC resource quotas.

 If you identify instances by network tag, the firewall rule applies to the primary internal IP address of the instance.

 The following use cases demonstrate how firewall rules work.
-Note that all of the firewall rules are enabled in these examples.
+In these examples, all the firewall rules are enabled.